Leaflet/Leaflet.markercluster/README.md

 ```
 Check out the [custom example](http://leaflet.github.com/Leaflet.markercluster/example/marker-clustering-custom.html) for an example of this.

+If you need to update the clusters icon (e.g. they are based on markers real-time data), use the method [refreshClusters()](#refreshing-the-clusters-icon).

 ### All Options
 #### Enabled by default (boolean options):
 * **showCoverageOnHover**: When you mouse over a cluster it shows the bounds of its markers.